BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

 In the case in which $r$ and $d$ are coprime Theorem \ref{NAHT_main_thm} is a consequence of the existence of the homeomorphism $\Psi_{r,d}$, and the fact that the respective moduli stacks are $\BoC^*$-gerbes over their respective moduli schemes, and we have isomorphisms

 for $\bullet\in \{\Betti,\Dol\}$, abbreviating $\FM_{r,d}^{\Dol}=\FM_{r,d}^{\Dol}(C)$ and $\FM_{r,d}^{\Betti}=\FM_{g,r,d}^{\Betti}$.
-The non-coprime case is totally different: although classical nonabelian Hodge theory still gives a homeomorphism $\Psi_{r,d}$, the respective morphisms from the stacks to the moduli schemes are much messier.
-At the level of the stacks themselves, it seems likely that there is \textit{no} homeomorphism to simply apply the Borel--Moore homology functor to, see \cite[page 38]{simpson1994moduli}.
+The non-coprime case is totally different: although classical nonabelian Hodge theory still gives a homeomorphism $\Psi_{r,d}$, the respective morphisms from the stacks to the moduli schemes are much more complicated.
+At the level of the stacks themselves, it seems likely that there is \textit{no} homeomorphism simply to apply the Borel--Moore homology functor to, see \cite[page 38]{simpson1994moduli}.
+Theorem~\ref{NAHT_main_thm} raises the question of whether the algebra structures on both sides coincide.
+This has been positively answered by the second author in \cite{hennecart2023nonabelian}, where the de Rham moduli space makes the bridge between the Betti and Dolbeault CoHAs via the Hodge--Deligne moduli space and the Riemann--Hilbert correspondence respectively.